digital-archives/HISTGA1011/activities_qctools.md

 Create a text document and share it with me in Brightspace.
 In it, include this information:

-- Aside from tracking, describe one other a/v “artifact” or issues you noticed with the picture or sound, noticed either by watching the video, and/or applying filters and/or looking over the metadata results alongside the QCTools Cheat Sheet.
+- Aside from tracking, describe one other a/v “artifact” or any other issues you noticed with the picture or sound, noticed either by watching the video, and/or applying filters and/or looking over the metadata results alongside the QCTools Cheat Sheet.

-- Answer: If you were performing this transfer yourself, how would you go about correcting or adjusting the video signal, and/or correcting the video post-transfer?
+- If you were performing this transfer yourself, how would you go about correcting or adjusting the video signal, and/or correcting the video post-transfer?